prashant-rajoriya/React-Mangas/README.md

 # About

 This is my first react complete app.
-All the data on the app is from [<https://www.novelupdates.com/>] Link to live My Manga app id[<https://prashant-rajoriya.github.io/React-Mangas/>]
+All the data on the app is from [<https://www.novelupdates.com/>] Link to live My Manga app[<https://prashant-rajoriya.github.io/React-Mangas/>]